 Final Recommendation (TBC)

-12. Assessment of ATRT2 Recommendation 21
+Report Section 12.
+Assessment of ATRT2 Recommendation 21 – No ATRT2 Recommendation

 Findings of ATRT1

 ATRT1 found that the timeliness of policy making was a serious concern among participants in the ICANN processes.
 The numerous changes in projected completion dates for new TLD round preparatory work were a source of concern that led to a specific proposal (i.e. Expression of Interest) from some members in the community.
 An often-cited concern was the sheer volume of open public comment.
 The ATRT took into account the fact that the volume of open proceedings is affected by the actions of constituent bodies within ICANN and is not uniquely influenced by ICANN Staff or the Board.